Practical information : Sightseeing Argentina

 Main events

-Celebrating its traditions, its biodiversity, its gaucho culture and the unity of the nation, Argentina is a country full of colorful festivities.
-Throughout the year, hundreds of celebrations take place, whether in the heart of urban centers or in the middle of the pampas!
-The most charming and picturesque are certainly the folkloric festivities celebrating a condensed culture and history specific to each region: let's note for example the Día de la Tradición, a celebration of the traditional gaucho culture in San Antonio de Areco, the colorful carnival of Gualeguaychu in the province of Entre Rios, or the National Festival of the Pachamama (Mother Earth) in the Argentine Northwest.
+Celebrating its traditions, biodiversity, gaucho culture and national unity, Argentina is a country of colorful festivities.
+Hundreds of celebrations take place throughout the year, whether in the heart of urban centers or in the middle of the pampas!
+The most charming and picturesque are certainly the folkloric festivities, which celebrate a condensed version of each region's culture and history: for example, el Día de la Tradición, a celebration of traditional gaucho culture in San Antonio de Areco, the colorful Gualeguaychú carnival in the province of Entre Ríos or the National Festival of the Pachamama (Mother Earth) in northwestern Argentina.

 Guided tours